 Photographers can create many (but not all) of the same shots using either a speedlight or a strobe.
 The brief burst of light can even help freeze movement.

-Where the lighting tools differ is in power, portability, flexibility, speed, and cost.
+Where the lighting equipment differ is in power, portability, flexibility, speed, and cost.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]